 [Profile] Daisuke Mizorogi

-He has been involved in skiing for over 20 years as a member of the BRAVOSKI editorial staff.
-He has been covering moguls since the 1990s and also has ample experience in the field of ski resort guides.
-He has also produced a number of unconventional projects that combine subculture with skiing, which are not found in existing ski magazines.
-He currently holds the title of "Showa culture researcher" and writes and edits in a variety of genres other than skiing.
-He is based in the most indoor position in the outdoor world and the most outdoor position in the indoor world.
+Having worked in the BRAVOSKI editorial department for over 20 years, he has a long history of covering moguls skiing since the 1990s and also has extensive experience as a ski resort guide.
+At the same time, he has created numerous unconventional projects that blend subculture and skiing, unlike anything found in existing ski magazines.
+Currently, while also holding the title of "Showa Culture Researcher," he writes and edits in various genres beyond skiing.
+He occupies the most indoor position in the outdoor world, and the most outdoor position in the indoor world.

 d-mizorogi.com